Fredrick387/Threat-Hunt/Crosscheck.md

 ---

 <details>
-<summary id="-flag-2">🚩 <strong>Flag 2: Outbound Connection to External IP</strong></summary>
+<summary id="-flag-2">🚩 <strong>Flag 2: Remote Session Source Attribution</strong></summary>

 ### 🎯 Objective
-Establish command and control communication channel from compromised endpoint.
+Identify the remote session source information tied to the initiating access on the first endpoint.

 ### 📌 Finding
-Network connection initiated from sys1-dept to external public IP address 4.150.155.223.
-The connection originated from a remote session context under the compromised account 5y51-d3p7, occurring approximately 21 hours after initial access.
+Remote session activity detected on sys1-dept originating from external IP address 192.168.0.110.
+The session was established under the compromised account 5y51-d3p7, with the `IsInitiatingProcessRemoteSession` flag confirming remote execution context.
+This metadata reveals the attacker's source infrastructure used to access the compromised endpoint.

 ### 🔍 Evidence
 | Field | Value |